benjamin-m-weller/PokerTest/README.md

 # Solution

 I decided that a hashmap would be a reasonable data structure to use here.
-I came to this conclusion simply because the classifications were based upon the number of repetitions of a digit in a random number, as opposed to say run in a "poker hand".
+I came to this conclusion simply because the classifications were based upon the number of repetitions of a digit in a random number, as opposed to say a run in a "poker hand".

 After choosing a hashmap the problem came easily.
 I simply had to split each number into a char array, add them to the hashmap if they didn't exist already and assign a 1 as their value, or increment the value by one if the key did exist.